 Weird migraine symptom: a deep sense of foreboding

-We all seem to have an eclectic assortment of prodrome symptoms, signs that a migraine attack is moving on in.
+We all seem to have an eclectic assortment of prodrome symptoms, signs that a migraine attack is moving in.
 I have migraine with aura, and auras (changes in vision, tingly skin on half of my face, and sudden increased sensitivity to light and sound are my main signs).

 Here’s a weird one for the Janet G. migraine record books: a deep sense of foreboding.